NikZip/TeleBotChars/README.md

 # About

-This is a telegram bot that uses api to receive real-time currency exchange
+Telegram bot using:
++ Telegram API
++ Currency exchange API

 # Install